phpbench/tabular/docs/definition.md

 Note that in the expression in the footer we explicitly specify the name of the group in the query.
-This is beause otherwise the `sum` will take into account the value of the footer column, which would result in an `NAN` (not a number) error.
+This is beause otherwise the `sum` will take into account the value of the footer column, which would result in a `NAN` (not a number) error.

 The generated table XML would look as follows: